nats-io/nats-account-server/README.md

 % nats-account-server -dir myjwts -ro -nats nats://192.169.0.1:4222
 ```

 The account server will watch for file changes and send notifications to the nats-server when a change occurs.
+Only account JWTs are watched, activation JWT changes are ignored.

 Note, creation of a file won't send the notification, only an actual write to the file.
 So if you edit a JWT and do a git pull, the notification will be sent.